-Yes, my new favorite TV character is Roger Sterling Â® of Mad Menâ„¢ (interpreted and played by John Slattery), the writing for this character is astoundingly funny and at times poignant (but not often) and Mr. Slattery oozes a combination of charm and sleaze at the same time.
-What could a Narcissistic, Aloof, Somewhat Racist Madison Avenue Advertising Exec with a horrible Drinking and Smoking habit have to say about money (aside from the fact that he carries around over $400 cash (in the 1960′s when $400 is like $4000 now))?
-Not much but let’s see if we can match some of his finest commentary to money and issues financial.
+One of my favourite TV characters is Roger Sterling Â® of Mad Menâ„¢ (interpreted and played by John Slattery).
+The writing for this character is amusing and at times poignant (but not often), and Mr. Slattery oozes a combination of charm and sleaze at the same time.
+What could a Narcissistic, Aloof, Somewhat Racist Madison Avenue Advertising Exec with a horrible Drinking and Smoking habit have to say about money (aside from the fact that he carries around over $400 cash (in the 1960s when $400 is like $4000 now))?
+Not much, but let’s see if we can match some of his finest commentary to money and financial issues.

-“We know there’s a black spot on the X-ray – you don’t have to keep tapping your finger on it.”
+“We know there’s a black spot on the X-ray – you don’t have to keep tapping your finger on it.”Roger Sterling

 “My mother always said, ‘Be careful what you wish for because you’ll get it.
-And then people get jealous and try and take it away from you.’”
+And then people get jealous and try and take it away from you.'”Roger Sterling

-Very true as well, more of a lament on the current Tax System in Canada, where once you get what you wished for, you are heavily taxed for having it, or in the case of your house, and how much other folks want it.
+Very accurate as well, more of a lament on the current Tax System in Canada, where once you get what you wished for, you are heavily taxed for having it, or in the case of your house, and how much other folks want it.

-“I’m just acknowledging that life, unlike this analysis, will eventually end and somebody else will get the bill.”
+“I’m just acknowledging that life, unlike this analysis, will eventually end and somebody else will get the bill.”Roger Sterling

 “I bet there were people walking around in the Bible complaining about kids today.”